 Since the antibody complexes tend to deposit in the joints, the majority of patients with SLE will develop arthritis.
 Morning joint stiffness caused by polyarthralgia may precede the onset of SLE for years before diagnosis.
 Symptoms include diffuse swelling, stiffness, and severe joint and muscle pain.
 Although arthritis caused by SLE is nonerosive, it may cause deformities and increases the risk of bone loss and fracture.

 SLE may lead to the formation of antibodies against blood cells.
 Some patients may develop hemolytic anemia related to the destruction of erythrocytes.
 The destruction of leukocytes increases the patient's risk of infection.
-Since infection is the major cause of death in patients with SLE, instruct the patient to report any fever that may an underlying indicate infectious process.
+Since infection is the major cause of death in patients with SLE, instruct the patient to report any fever that may indicate an underlying infectious process.

 Since the immune complexes may deposit into the brain, SLE may cause brain involvement.
 Patients with SLE may experience generalized or focal seizures.
 Drug therapy may include corticosteroids or anti-seizure medications.